Pranav-Jadhav09/WebDev-Resources/README.md

 </div>

+> [!NOTE]
-This repository contains a curated list of study resources for **_Web Development_**.
+> This repository contains a curated list of study resources for **_Web Development_**.
 Whether you're a beginner or an experienced developer, you'll find valuable resources to enhance your skills and knowledge in this domains.

 <br />